brianwarner/facade/README.md

 ### Mysql setup:

-1. Create a database, a user, and grant all privileges.
+1. Create a database, a user, and grant all privileges (optional).
-2. Copy includes/db.php.default to includes/db.php, add credentials.
-3. Copy utilities/db.py.default to utilities/db.py, add credentials.
-4. Run 'python utilities/setup.py'
+2. Run 'python utilities/setup.py' (can also create a database and user for you)

 At this point, you should be able to access facade's web interface.